AlayaNetwork/alaya-devdocs/website/docs/JS-SDK.md

 ## Web3.js Interface

 Interact with nodes through web3 objects provided by web3.js.
-On the underlying implementation, it communicates with the local node through RPC calls. web3.js can connect to any PlatON node that exposes the RPC interface.
+On the underlying implementation, it communicates with the local node through RPC calls. web3.js can connect to any PlatON/Alaya node that exposes the RPC interface.
 The installation and use under Windows 10 and Ubuntu are introduced in following.

 ### Install and use under Windows